stanycruz/stanycruz/README.md

 ## :sunglasses:  I'm Batman!

-Graduated in Information Systems, full-stack developer with 10+ years of experience, projecting and maintaining web apps and mobile apps.
+Graduated in Information Systems, full stack developer with 10+ years of experience, projecting and maintaining web apps and mobile apps.

 ## :rocket: About Me